connectrpc/connectrpc.com/docs/node/server-plugins.md

   If a client requests a timeout that is greater than `maxTimeoutMs`, the server responds with the error code `invalid_argument`.
 - `shutdownSignal?: AbortSignal`<br/>
+  To shut down servers gracefully, this option takes an AbortSignal.
-  If this signal is aborted, all deadline-related `AbortSignals` in handler contexts will be aborted as well.
-This gives implementations a chance to wrap up work before the server process is killed and shut down servers gracefully.
+  If this signal is aborted, all signals in handler contexts will be aborted as well.
+This gives implementations a chance to wrap up work before the server process is killed.
+  Abort this signal with a `ConnectError` to send a message and code to clients.
 - `connect?: boolean`<br/>
   Whether to enable the Connect protocol for your routes.
 Enabled by default.
 - `grpcWeb?: boolean`<br/>